Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 Edition 1, Vol 1 of Metropolitan News and Views - the unofficial magazine of F. W. Woolworth & Co.
 Ltd. stores in London and the South from June 1933

 The authors invited input from store staff, giving examples of the kinds of things they were looking for.
 They were inundated with replies.
 The contributions included histories of some of the firm's products, recipes, knitting patterns, poems and anecdotes.
 Many also took the opportunity to share their thoughts about company policy.
 Few took the option to contribute anonymously or under a pseudonym, happy for their names to be published.
-The firm's top brass took criticism on the chin and were happy to join the debate.
+The top brass took criticism on the chin and were happy to join the debate.
 This followed a tradition started by Frank Woolworth and showcases the "classless" culture that he encouraged.

 Metropolitan News and Views - the unofficial house journal of F. W. Woolworth & Co.
 Ltd. Metropolitan Region.
 Volume 2, Edition 1 was professionally printed in the Quarto page-size which was to become a hallmark of company magazines for the next ten years.
 It was printed by Duttons of Liverpool.

-Appropriately the first person pictured was "the boss", District Manager Frank Daniel Sprague.
-His resumé revealed that he had joined S. H. Knox & Co. as a learner in 1905.
-He had been appointed manager of his first store after just thirty months and had risen steadily to become a Superintendent in Kansas City before moving to the UK in 1925.
+Fittingly the first image was of "the boss", District Manager F.D.
+Sprague at home.
+His resumé revealed he had trained at S. H. Knox & Co. in 1905.
+He had taken control of his first store after just thirty months and had risen steadily to become a Superintendent in Kansas City before becoming a District Manager in the UK in 1925.
+On appointment he had re-baptised the Southern District Metropolitan, or Metro for short.

 Cheerio Sir, the evocative back cover of the first Woolworth staff magazine of World War II.